 “Gideon, you are a man of God, you are strong, you are brave, you are mighty.
 You are loving and kind, generous, and a truth seeker.
 You are a mighty man of valor.
 You are holy, and you are a giver of God’s love.”

 If only we could all walk in the confidence of an eight-year-old!

 Matthew 18:20 For where two or three come together in my name, there am I with them.

-Every Thursday we gather around the firepit, light up a cigar, and unfold our thoughts into conversations that drift deep into and out of our souls.
-Organic conversations free from judgement, condemnation and shame.
+Every Thursday we gather around the fire pit, light up a cigar, and unfold our thoughts into conversations that drift deep into and out of our souls.
+Organic conversations, free from judgment, condemnation, and shame.
 We laugh, we cry, we share, we confess.

-Our conversations are laid upon the anvil of transparency intentionally making ourselves vulnerable to one another.
-Rather than feeling the hammer of judgement, we feel the power of acceptance, love, and the value of belonging to a tribe of real manly men . . . warriors who grow stronger through the willingness to share sins, flaws, struggles, temptations, weaknesses, victories, and successes.
+Our conversations are laid upon the anvil of transparency, intentionally making ourselves vulnerable to one another.
+Rather than feeling the hammer of judgment, we feel the power of acceptance, love, and the value of belonging to a tribe of real manly men.
+Warriors who grow stronger through the willingness to share sins, flaws, struggles, temptations, weaknesses, victories, and successes.
 We feel safe amongst our tribe.
-We belong to a brotherhood of real. authentic, manly men.
+We belong to a brotherhood of real, authentic, manly men.
 This is my tribe.

 They are tribeless.

 Man-Time.
 That sacred time together has the power to rescue and restore a man.
 And when men are rescued and restored, women and children will be protected.